A Wilderness Mind at Home

 When the Buddha talks about dealing with hateful people, he gives the image of someone walking through the desert, tired, hot, and thirsty: That’s you living in a world of people you dislike.
 Because if you’re surrounded by bad people, and all you can focus on is their bad traits, you start getting thirsty, you’re deprived of nourishment.
 The water here is seeing the good in other people.
 So you have to look for it even if, as the Buddha said, it’s only as much as the water in a cow’s footprint.
 You treasure it because you’re hot, tired, and thirsty.

-So, again, it’s what you’re looking for that makes all the difference in what you see, what you listen for makes all the difference in what you hear, and so on down the line.
-And it can create radically different environments for how you practice.
+So, again, what you’re looking for makes all the difference in what you see, what you listen for makes all the difference in what you hear, and so on down the line.
+It can create radically different environments for how you practice.

 The third principle is restraint over your mouth.
 Try to say only the things that are really worth saying: true, useful, and appropriate for the time and place.
 If that means you end up saying a lot less, well, fine.
 Because all too often the trouble we get into with our mouths is when we talk with no purpose at all: when we’re nervous, when we think we’re creating a good impression on other people, or trying to create a good impression, so anything that pops into our head pops right out the mouth without any security gate to check for bombs and explosives.